AAP Film Review

 By Diana Cheng

-“On the beach at night alone,” the second selection of South Korean director Hong Sang-soo’s films to be screened at the 55th New York Film Festival, is a much freer exploration in color with an expansive setting than his first screening, the black and white, tightly focused “The Day After.”
+“On the beach at night alone,” the second selection of South Korean director Hong Sang-soo’s films to be screened at the 55th New York Film Festival, is a much freer exploration in color with an expansive setting than his first screening at the Festival, the black and white, tightly focused “The Day After.”

 The parallels are obvious, the sentiments genuine.
-Hong is smart to focus his story on a character study of the young actress Young-hee, and have Kim play her, a sensitive and passionate persona.
+Hong is smart to focus his story on a character study of the young actress Young-hee, and have Kim play her, a character who exudes a sensitive and passionate persona.
 Kim’s performance can readily elicit empathy.
 Hong leads viewers to explore the internal world of Young-hee and paints a passionate human soul.

 In the first part of the film, Kim is an actress sojourning in Germany.
-She has a friend, Jee-young (Seo Young-hwa), who lives there and has learned to enjoy solitude.
-Living alone is what Jee-young prefers, when Young-hee asks if they can live together.
+She has a friend, Jee-young (Seo Young-hwa), who lives there and has learned to enjoy solitude in a life on her own.
+She tells Young-hee that living alone is what she prefers when Young-hee asks her if they can live together.
 Aloneness can be a choice, not necessarily a curse.
 That might be something Young-hee has not thought of before.

 In a foreign land, Young-hee can be in touch with her feelings and find shelter in anonymity.
-She is thus protected from the fallouts of her relationship with the film director, an older man, married with a child.
+She is thus protected from the fallouts of her relationship with the film director, an older man who’s married and has a child.
 While away from home, it is also a time for her to come to terms with the end of the affair.
 Whether their real-life romance would come to termination or continue on, that is not the issue here.
-With the film, Hong has crafted a telling perspective by exposing the heart of a young actress in a similar situation, while Kim delivers with remarkable poise.
+With the film, Hong has crafted a telling perspective by exposing the heart of a young actress in a similar situation.
+Kim delivers with remarkable poise.